Testing dark energy models with a new sample of strong-lensing systems: Results

 \subsection{The JBP constraints}

 The free parameters of the JBP parametrization are $\Omega_{0m}$, $\omega_0$ and $\omega_1$.
 It is worth to notice that the range of values for $\chi^{2}_{min}$ and $\chi^{2}_{red}$ are similar to those obtained for the $\omega$CDM and CPL models.
-For the first three tests (T1-T3), although the $\omega_0$ constraints differ slightly, they locate on the phantom regime (see Table \ref{tab:wCDMCPLyJBPin}, figures \ref{JBP1} and \ref{JBP2}).
-However, the $\omega_1$ parameter has remarkable changes in its value for each case (see figures \ref{JBP1} and \ref{JBP2}).
+For the FS (with and without $f$) and SS1, although the $\omega_0$ constraints differ slightly, they locate on the phantom regime (see Table \ref{tab:wCDMCPLyJBPin}, figure \ref{figJBP} upper-left and lower panels).
+The $\omega_1$ parameter has remarkable changes in its value for each case being consistent at 1$\sigma$.
 The corrective parameter $f$ does not introduce significant improvements in the $\chi^{2}_{red}$ value, and it is consistent with the values reported in \citet{Cao:2012,Treu:2006ApJ}.
-When different sub-samples are used (e.g. T4 to T13), the cosmological parameter constraints are sensitive to the selected data (see figures \ref{JBP3}, \ref{JBP4} and \ref{JBP5}).
-The $\omega_0$ parameter prefers negative values leading to an accelerated expansion stage in all the scenarios excluding the $D^{obs}<0.5$ region (T4).
+When different sub-samples are used (e.g. SS2 to SS11), the cosmological parameter constraints are sensitive to the selected data (see figure \ref{figJBP}, upper-right and middle panels).
+The $\omega_0$ parameter prefers negative values leading to an accelerated expansion stage in all the scenarios excluding the $D^{obs}<0.5$ region (SS2).
 The $\omega_1$ parameter also adopt distinct values in all the cases.
-Like for $w$CDM and CPL models, we obtain large $\chi^{2}_{red}$ values for the regions: $D^{obs}>1$ (T6), $\sigma<210$ km s$^{-1}$ (T7) and $\sigma>276$ km s$^{-1}$ (T10).
-Similarly, the best value for $\chi^{2}_{red}$ is also achieved in the region $0.5<D^{obs}<1$ (T5).
-The $D^{obs} < 0.5$ region presents convergence problems as well, showing double contours in all the free parameters and positive constraints to the $\omega_0$ parameter, incompatible with an accelerated Universe.
+Like for $w$CDM and CPL models, we obtain large $\chi^{2}_{red}$ values for the regions: $D^{obs}>1$ (SS4), $\sigma<210$ km s$^{-1}$ (SS5) and $\sigma>276$ km s$^{-1}$ (SS8).
+Similarly, the best value for $\chi^{2}_{red}$ is also achieved in the region $0.5<D^{obs}<1$ (SS3).
+The $D^{obs} < 0.5$ (SS2) region presents convergence problems as well, showing double contours in all the free parameters and being incompatible with an accelerated Universe.
 For the first three tests, the JBP constraints are inconsistent with those obtained by \citet{Wang:2016ApJ} ($\omega_0 = -0.648 \pm 0.252 , \ \omega_1= -3.419 \pm 2.290$) and \citet{Magana:2017usz}, ($\omega_0 = -0.80 \pm 0.45 , \ \omega_1= -3.78 \pm 3.73$).
 However, the constraint obtained for $\omega_0$ in the region $0.5 \leq D^{obs} \leq 1$ is consistent with those estimated by \citet{Magana:2017usz} and \citet{Wang:2016ApJ}, although $\omega_1$ is only consistent with the value obtained by \citet{Magana:2017usz}.
-The FOM estimator gives tight constraints in the $0.5 \leq D^{obs} < 1$ (T5) region and weak ones in $D^{obs}<0.5$ (T4) and $0.2 \leq z_l \leq 0.4$ (T12) regions.
+The FOM estimator gives tight constraints in the $0.5 \leq D^{obs} < 1$ (SS3) region and weak ones in $D^{obs}<0.5$ (SS2) and $0.2 \leq z_l \leq 0.4$ (SS10) regions.